[for PDF click here]

 “The papal power has thought to change the law of God by substituting a spurious Sabbath for that of Jehovah; and all through the religious world the false Sabbath is revered, while the true one is trampled beneath unholy feet.
 But will the Lord degrade his law to meet the standard of finite man?
 Will he accept a day possessing no sanctity, in the place of his own Sabbath, which he has hallowed and blessed?
 No; it is on the law of God that the last great struggle of the controversy between Christ and his angels and Satan and his angels will come, and it will be decisive for all the world.
 This is the hour of temptation to God’s people; but Daniel saw them delivered out of it, every one whose name is written in the Lamb’s book of life.”
 (Daniel 12:1).

-- There is one area that matches what is described here.
-It is the fifth Trumpet – the “first woe.”
+- The answer is in the fifth Trumpet – the “first woe.”

-- During a five-month period Satan has full reign to evangelize evil (just as God’s people will have full reign to witness under the Latter Rain) (Revelation 11:5-6).
+- During this five-month period Satan has full reign to evangelize evil (just as God’s special witnesses will have full reign to evangelize under the Latter Rain) (Revelation 11:5-6).
+They will be sealed.

 - This is the “final standoff” between good and evil.